504 Loan Program

 - Long Repayment Terms– 10, 20 or 25-year fully amortized loan helps businesses to manage expenses

-- Competitive Fixed Rates – Fixed rates for the life of the loan helps reduce interest risk to the business
+- Competitive Fixed Rates – Fixed rates for the life of the loan helps reduce interest risk to the business.
+Rates are locked in at time of SBA funding.

 - Debt Refinancing – Eligible debt may be refinanced (additional qualifications/fees apply)